lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 mode check is done.
 The getter allows you to access the indicator value after the operation has completed.

+If strict_checks is set to 1 then:
+- the FIPS configuration value is not used
+- If the operation is detected to be using unapproved mode then an error will occur and the indicator callback will not be triggered.

 - Example Algorithm Check

 ```c